christophstrasen/WorldObserver/.aicontext/context.md

 - Refer back to existing canonical terms and do not invent new definitions.
 When you believe it is necessary flag it clearly.
 - When we make changes, from time to time check and challenge if we improve the situation for users as we target in our `docs_internal/vision.md`
 - Do not make assumptions and sell them as facts
+- If in agent mode with write permissions

 ## Output & Style
 Avoid diff-style output; provide copy-paste ready snippets and file paths.